 George Clooney was born May 6, 1961, in Lexington, Kentucky.
 His father, Nick, was a local news anchor and his aunt, Rosemary Clooney, a singer and actress who starred with Bing Crosby in “White Christmas.”

 “My dad says: ‘I spent the first half of my life being Rosemary Clooney’s brother and the second half being George Clooney’s father,'” George told The Guardian.

 A baseball player in high school, he tried out for the Cincinnati Reds but wasn’t offered a contract.
 He entered college at Northern Kentucky but dropped out in 1981 and did odd jobs until he had a chance to work as an extra on a movie being filmed in the area.
 Although the movie never was released, the experience gave him the confidence to move to Hollywood and work toward his big break.

-After a whirlwind romance lasting just seven months, George and Amal Clooney married in September 2014 in a lavish Italian ceremony with an estimated price tag of $4.6 million, according to E!
+After a short marriage to actress Talia Balsam, Clooney was a bachelor for years until he met human-rights and international law attorney Amal Alamuddin.
+After a whirlwind romance lasting just seven months, they married in September 2014 in a lavish Italian ceremony with an estimated price tag of $4.6 million, according to E!
 Online.
-While Clooney has been living for years in the Hollywood limelight, his wife is an accomplished international law and human rights attorney.
+In June 2017, they welcomed twins Ella and Alexander.

-Best known for his work as an actor, George Clooney is also an accomplished director, producer and writer.
-The talented star has been recognized for his work in front of and behind the camera.
-In 2013, he took home the Oscar for Best Motion Picture of the Year for “Argo.”
-In 2006, Clooney won an Academy Award for Best Actor in a Supporting Role in “Syriana.”
+Clooney is also an accomplished director, producer and writer.
+In 2013, he took home the Academy Award for Best Motion Picture of the Year for “Argo” as one of the producers.
+In 2006, Clooney won an Oscar for Best Actor in a Supporting Role in “Syriana.”